Cinematic background for Michael Paré

 Productions

-Primary career base and production hub.
+Primary career base and location for many studio projects.

 Toronto